sergiowjr/shoppingreact_mine/README.md

 3.3.
 After selecting it, the appropriate plant gets added to the shopping cart. **--OK--**

 ### Header (7 points, 3 tasks)
-1. Displays on both the product listing page and shopping cart page 2 points
+1. Displays on both the product listing page and shopping cart page **2 points --OK--**

-2. A shopping cart icon with a value that displays the total number of items in the cart: 3 points
+2. A shopping cart icon with a value that displays the total number of items in the cart: **3 points --OK--**

 3. Navigation to either of the other pages: **2 points --OK--**